21 January 2023

-There are two children animated shorts with the label of Generation Kplus Berlinale.
-While colorful poetic story Suzie in the Garden started its journey in 2022, subtly toned and personal Dede is Dead will premiere this year in February at the festival.
+There are two children's animated shorts with the label Generation Kplus Berlinale.
+While the colourful poetic story Suzie in the Garden started its journey in 2022, subtly toned and personal Dede is Dead will premiere this year in February at the festival.
 Another animated film for children, The Goose, has started its journey at Premieres Plans Angers in France.
 All of these films are available to please the youngest audiences around the world in 2023.

-Animation is not only made for children in the Czech Republic, therefore there are two animated shorts for adult audience as well included in the collection.
+Animation is not only made for children in the Czech Republic, therefore there are two animated shorts for adult audiences as well included in the collection.
 At Spiral's End is an animated documentary about alcohol addiction, which premiered in Annecy, while Carp Xmass is a little bloody Christmas tale, based on a true story of a typical Czech Christmas dish - the carp.
-Apart from classical animation the collection includes also an animated VR film for the first time.
+Apart from classical animation, the collection includes also an animated VR film for the first time.
 Darkening by Ondřej Moravec, world-premiered in Venice, is an autobiographical interactive film, which is revealing how the world is perceived by someone with depression.
 The viewer will use his own voice to tackle the issues and move on with the story.
-The VR film cannot be played in the CFC's video library, we recommend to use the contact at the film's page to ask for the access to the immersive film.
+The VR film cannot be played in the CFC's video library, we recommend using the contact on the film's page to ask for access to the immersive film.

-Fiction films in the collection focus on topics of youth, violence, migration or takes a critical look on the Czech health-care system.
-That is the case of Credentialing, a story of a young inexperienced doctor, who, left alone by his colleagues at a night before Christmas, has to fight for a child's life.
-This film is available to be screened at world-premiere as well.
-Other two fiction films have already started their festival run in 2022.
-Vinland was screened as a part of the Future Frames program at Karlovy Vary IFF and tells a story of Georgian teacher, who finds a seasonal job in the West.
+Fiction films in the collection focus on topics of youth, violence, and migration or take a critical look at the Czech healthcare system.
+That is the case of Credentialing, a story of a young inexperienced doctor, who left alone by his colleagues at night before Christmas, has to fight for a child's life.
+This film is available to be screened at the world premiere as well.
+The other two fiction films have already started their festival run in 2022.
+Vinland was screened as a part of the Future Frames program at Karlovy Vary IFF and tells the story of a Georgian teacher, who finds a seasonal job in the West.
 But the reality is different from what he expected.
-Rites by Damián Vondrášek was screened at Cottbus Film Festival and explores the initiation ritual to a street gang.
+Rites by Damián Vondrášek was screened at Cottbus Film Festival and explores the initiation ritual of a street gang.

 All the films are available to watch upon confirmed registration and are intended for film professionals only.
-The registration is possible through the "Film Preview" button in the profile of each film on the page of Czech Short Films 2023.
-The collection is not open to the public, cannot be used directly for public screening or streaming and is not available for a private research.
-Please, use your work email address to request the permission to watch the films.
-The confirmation process lasts up to 24 hours and is granted only to a proved target group of film professionals.
+Registration is possible through the "Film Preview" button in the profile of each film on the page of Czech Short Films 2023.
+The collection is not open to the public, cannot be used directly for public screening or streaming and is not available for private research.
+Please, use your work email address to request permission to watch the films.
+The confirmation process lasts up to 24 hours and is granted only to a proven target group of film professionals.
 In case of any questions or requests, please contact Vítězslav Chovanec at email@example.com.